gemeofficial/gemeblog/blog/2025-06-08-eggs-recalled-salmonella-the-best-way-to-deal-with-eggs-recalled/index.md

 ### Why You Can't Detect Salmonella:

-**1.No Visible Signs**: **Salmonella** bacteria do not change the appearance, smell, or taste of eggs.
+1. **No Visible Signs**: **Salmonella** bacteria do not change the appearance, smell, or taste of eggs.

-**2.Microscopic Contamination**: The bacteria are microscopic and cannot be seen with the naked eye.
+2. **Microscopic Contamination**: The bacteria are microscopic and cannot be seen with the naked eye.

-**3.Internal Contamination**: In some cases, the Salmonella bacteria may be present inside the egg, making it impossible to detect without laboratory testing.
+3. **Internal Contamination**: In some cases, the Salmonella bacteria may be present inside the egg, making it impossible to detect without laboratory testing.

 ### Rely on Recall Information: